Just grab your favorite acrylic paint colors and a canvas to try this easy DIY acrylic pour tutorial!

 Now, it’s the fun part of this easy DIY acrylic pour tutorial when you get to be creative.
 Pour the main color in random circles, lines, drips, etc. across the canvas.
 Follow that up with the each color.
 Adding some wherever you feel like it should go.

 Once every cup has been poured and the surface is full of wet paint, you’re ready for the blow dryer.
 Turn it on high and blow across the surface from any direction to find a look you love.
-You can see how I did it in the videos below. 🙂
+You can see how I did it in the videos above. 🙂

 Let your new masterpiece dry for 24 to 36 hours.
 When it’s completely dry, set the paint with a spray on polyurethane.
 And, you’re done!